seanbreckenridge/currently_listening/README.md

   /*************************************************************************/
   /*              currently_listening_py server (run locally)              */
   /* uses my_feed/HPI to parse/filter the raw JSON from mpv_history_daemon */
-  /*************************************************************************/
+  /*    optionally locates/caches/sends a thumbnail of the current song    */ /*************************************************************************/
                                        |
                                        ▼